Quorn - Lake Gilles

 Quorn - Lake Gilles has shown very soft population growth performance across periods assessed by AreaSearch

-Quorn - Lake Gilles' population is approximately 2,218 as of Aug 2025.
-This figure represents an increase of 76 people since the 2021 Census, which reported a population of 2,142.
-The increase is inferred from ABS's estimated resident population of 2,190 in June 2024 and an additional 19 validated new addresses since the Census date.
+Quorn - Lake Gilles' population is approximately 2,218 as of August 2025.
+This figure reflects an increase of 76 people (3.5%) since the 2021 Census, which reported a population of 2,142.
+The change is inferred from the estimated resident population of 2,190 in June 2024 and an additional 19 validated new addresses since the Census date.
 This results in a density ratio of 0.10 persons per square kilometer.
-Over the past decade, Quorn - Lake Gilles has shown resilient growth with a compound annual growth rate of -0.3%, outpacing its SA3 area.
-Interstate migration contributed approximately 65.2% to overall population gains during recent periods.
+Over the past decade, Quorn - Lake Gilles has shown resilient growth patterns with a compound annual growth rate of -0.3%, outperforming the SA3 area.
+Interstate migration contributed approximately 65.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
-By 2041, population projections indicate a decline of 41 persons overall, but growth is anticipated in specific age cohorts, notably the 75 to 84 age group with an expected increase of 118 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Population projections indicate a decline in overall population by 41 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group projected to increase by 118 people.

 Frequently Asked Questions - Population